yhyakuna/katacoda-scenarios/vault-policies/getting-started.md

-For this tutorial, you are going to run Vault in development mode.

 Enter the following command to start the Vault server in development mode.

-> Enter the following command into the terminal, or click on the command (`⮐`) to automatically copy it into the terminal and execute it.
+> Click on the command (`⮐`) will automatically copy it into the terminal and execute it.

 ```